 - Shred your carrots and set them aside.

-- Add the carrot mixture to the dry mix and gently stir to combine.
+- Add the wet ingredients to the bowl with your dry ingredients.
+Stir to combine.

-- When the edges look dry and the bottom is a golden brown, flip the pancakes.
-Repeat until all pancakes have been cooked.
-This should take about 2 minutes per side.
+- When the edges are dry and the bottom is golden brown, flip and continue cooking until cooked through.
+About 2 minutes per side.